diku-dk/futhark-benchmarks/accelerate/fluid/README.md

 `make run` to run the GUI.
 Draw with the right mouse button pressed to add particles.
 Move the cursor with the left mouse button pressed to add forces.
 Press C to clear all particles and forces.
+Use Q/A and W/S to modify viscosity and diffusion of the simulated fluid.

 Note that the simulation is fairly heavyweight, so while you can increase the size if you have a beefy GPU, you probably cannot run at